HarrisonKramer/optiland/docs/developers_guide/surface_overview.rst

 - Tracks the ordered list of surfaces in the optical system.
 - Propagates rays through the system, invoking surface-specific logic at each step.
 - Records ray interactions for use in subsequent analyses.
+- Exposes methods for adding, removing, and modifying surfaces in the system.

 .. tip::
    The Surface Group allows efficient iteration over multiple surfaces, simplifying complex ray tracing operations.